Sixth Form Life

 Pastoral support

 All students in the Sixth Form are assigned a tutor who supports them throughout their two years studying with ourselves.
-During year 12, tutorial focuses on the VESPA model as is aimed at developing the skills learners need to be successful at A levels.
+During year 12, tutorial focuses on attendance and behaviour, unifrog profiles and developing the skills learners need to be successful at A levels.
 Tutors support the learners by building a positive relationship between the school, students and home.
 In year 13, tutorial focuses on progression and exam preparation.
 Outside of tutorials, all learners are supported by the wider sixth form team, including both staff and learners.